Wellness is not merely the absence of illness or distress – it is a lifelong process of making decisions to live a more balanced and meaningful life.

 * DISCLAIMER: The Princeton UMatter Wellness Self-Assessment is a tool created by Princeton University’s UMatter initiative.
 It is intended for individual level self-reflection and goal-setting.
 In its current form, it is not a validated tool and should not be used for research or diagnostic purposes.
 It is not an objective assessment of wellness, but rather individual perception of wellness.
 We do not support use in a profit-based setting.
 Permission for appropriate use, outside of individual reflection, is required.
 Please complete this form to request use of the tool for those purposes.

-Consider using this tool periodically to see how your wellness changes over time and to see the impact of working on your goals.
+Come back to this tool periodically to see how your wellness changes over time and to review the impact of working on your goals.

 Princeton community members, if you wish to discuss the results with someone or have concerns about your score, please contact us.
 Undergraduate and graduate students can also request a Wellness Wheel Workshop for a facilitated session.